awsdocs/aws-cdk-guide/v2/tokens.md

 These take an arbitrary value, which can be an `IResolvable`, and encode them into a primitive value of the indicated type\.

 **Important**
 Because any one of the previous types can potentially be an encoded token, be careful when you parse or try to read their contents\.
-For example, if you attempt to parse a string to extract a value from it, and the string is an encoded token, your parsing will fail\.
-Similarly, if you attempt to query the length of an array, or perform math operations with a number, you must first verify that they are not encoded tokens\.
+For example, if you attempt to parse a string to extract a value from it, and the string is an encoded token, your parsing fails\.
+Similarly, if you try to query the length of an array or perform math operations with a number, you must first verify that they aren't encoded tokens\.

 To check whether a value has an unresolved token in it, call the `Token.isUnresolved` \(Python: `is_unresolved`\) method\.